 This type of surround speaker has two arrays of speaker drivers that face in opposite directions.
 They are also in phase.
 To avoid hotspotting, the idea is to direct the surrounding information to the seating area.

-Higher frequencies can beam or become hotspots when the monopole speakers are used, just like a flashlight with its light.
+Higher frequencies can beam or become hotspots when the monopole speaker are used, just like a flashlight with its light.
 Distraction can result from direct, focused surround sounds at close range.

 When used in the right environment, bipole surrounds can work well.
 Sometimes, a bipole surround speaker can also be used as a front channel.
 As an example, think of the Definitive Technology towers.

 A tadpole, or larval stage in the amphibian’s life cycle, is not confused for a dipole.
-Dipoles, also known as dipole speakers or bipole speakers, are similar to bipoles except that one array (usually, the rear array) is out of phase.
+Dipoles, also known as dipole speaker, are similar to bipoles except that one array (usually, the rear array) is out of phase.

 A little more information is needed about dipoles.
 There are two arrays: one forward-firing, one rear-firing.
 The rear display is 180 degrees out of phase with its front counterpart.